 3) Assign Updated Remarketing Campaigns

 Do the logic within your marketing automation platform and assign specific remarketing campaigns to your prospects.
-Since you have your own segmentations in your remarketing service based on visits to those hidden URLs, your remarketing service will see the lead visits from hidden URL.
+Since you have your own segmentations in your remarketing service based on visits to those hidden URLs, your remarketing service will see the lead visits from hidden URLs.

 Remember that, within this landing page, the iFrame is entirely invisible.
 It’s offscreen, but it still registers a hit.
 It possesses a unique URL that can’t be visited publicly and is only served up dynamically based on what’s most appropriate from your marketing automation.
 Within this barebones HTML document, this iFrame contains a remarketing pixel from your vendor.